The Best World Atlases in 2025

 Smithsonian Atlas of Space: A Map to the Universe from the Big Bang to the Future

-Journey to the farthest corners of the universe with this visually stunning coffee-table atlas by Roger D. Launius, former chief historian of NASA.
-Featuring 300 maps, illustrations, and photographs, this large-format atlas explores the past, present, and future of space exploration.
-It covers topics like ancient ideas of the cosmos, the evolution of galaxies, the search for extraterrestrial intelligence, and human migration to the Moon and Mars.
+Journey to the farthest reaches of the cosmos with this visually stunning coffee-table atlas by Roger D. Launius, former chief historian at NASA.
+Containing 300 maps, drawings, and photographs, this large-format atlas explores the history, present, and future of space exploration.
+It covers such topics as ancient ideas about the universe, the formation of galaxies, the search for extraterrestrial intelligence, and human settlement of the Moon and Mars.

 Review: 4.0/5